ufuksecilmis/CustomerChurn_with_XGBoost/README.md

 2.Perform Data Preprocessing, including imputation and one-hot encoding.
 3.Build an XGBoost Model.
 4.Construct a LightGBM Model.
 5.Select the Best Model through Cross-Validation and ROC-AUC analysis.
-As recall metric is very important for this case, the model gives highest recall is chosen.
+As the recall metric is very important for this case, the model with the highest recall is chosen.
 6.Utilize SHAP for Model Interpretation.